MLFTC associate professor turns the page on difficult history

 Long before the recent public debates over how and what history is taught in public schools, MLFTC Associate Professor Lauren Harris made this topic an area of scholarly study.
 In 2016, Harris received a fellowship from the Lincoln Center for Applied Ethics to explore strategies for teaching genocide.
 In 2019, she began work on a book tentatively titled, “Teaching Difficult Histories.”

 As interest in the topic expanded, so did the book’s title.
-“Teaching Difficult Histories in Difficult Times: Stories of practice came out in February and serves as a timely tool for both new and experienced teachers.
+“Teaching Difficult Histories in Difficult Times: Stories of practice came out in February, 2022 and serves as a timely tool for both new and experienced teachers.
 Harris is the primary editor of the book, published by Teachers College Press.
+(Since then, the book has received the 2024 Society of Professors of Education Outstanding Book Award.)

 “I teach students how to teach history,” says Harris, an associate professor of history education, who has a joint appointment with ASU’s School of Historical, Philosophical and Religious Studies.
 “Some of them are scared but they want to teach history and are excited about it.
 It is a difficult time right now with the current debates, but these things can’t be avoided if we are teaching history.”